Map Name: 2025-26 Linton High School Continuous Improvement Plan

 Critical Initiative

-• Our school will implement a student mentoring program.
+• Our school will continue to strengthen our peer group mentoring program.

 • Professional Development will be provided to staff to increase knowledge, skills and comfort level in addressing social emotional needs.